gh0stintheshe11/Stats-SVG/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request and open an issue. check [DEVELOP.md](DEVELOP.md) for more information.

 ## License